Brad Stevens: NBA coaching career

-Boston Celtics

-On July 3, 2013, Stevens was signed as the head coach for the Boston Celtics to coach in the NBA.
-In April 2015, in his second season as head coach, Stevens led the Celtics to the 2015 playoffs as the seventh seed in the Eastern Conference with a 40–42 record.
+On July 3, 2013, Stevens was hired as the head coach of the Boston Celtics.
+In his second season as head coach, Stevens led the team to the 2015 playoffs as the #7-seed in the Eastern Conference with a 40–42 record.
 On April 21, 2015, it was announced that Stevens finished fourth in voting for the NBA's Coach of the Year Award.
-In April 2016, Stevens led the Celtics to their second consecutive playoff appearance as the fifth seed in the 2016 playoffs, finishing the season with a 48–34 record.
+In his third season, Stevens led the Celtics to their second consecutive playoff appearance as the #5-seed in the 2016 playoffs, finishing the season with a 48–34 record.

 Stevens was named the Eastern Conference Coach of the Month for April 2015.
 He led the Celtics to the East's best record in April at 7–1.
-The Celtics recorded a 4–0 mark on the road, and closed the month with six consecutive victories – five of them against playoff teams.
+The Celtics recorded a 4–0 mark on the road, and closed the month with six consecutive victories—five of them against playoff teams.
 On February 28, 2016, Stevens was named the Eastern Conference Coach of the Month for February.
 He guided his squad to an Eastern Conference-best 9–3 record during the month, including a perfect 6–0 mark at home.
 The Celtics (36–25 overall) finished the month in sole possession of third place in the East behind the Cleveland Cavaliers and Atlantic Division foe the Toronto Raptors.

 On June 1, 2016, Stevens received a contract extension.
-On February 3, 2017, Stevens was named the Eastern Conference head coach for the 2017 NBA All-Star Game.
-In April 2017, in his fourth season as head coach, Stevens led the Celtics to the 2017 playoffs as the first seed in the Eastern Conference with a 53–29 record.
+On February 3, 2017, he was named the Eastern Conference head coach for the 2017 NBA All-Star Game.
+In his fourth season as head coach, Stevens led the Celtics to the playoffs as the top seed in the Eastern Conference with a 53–29 record.
 They reached the Eastern Conference Finals, where they lost to the defending champion Cleveland Cavaliers in five games.

 On July 4, 2017, Stevens was reunited with his former college player Gordon Hayward when Hayward signed a contract to play for the Celtics.
 In the 2017–18 season, the Celtics' roster saw a massive change, as two-time All-Star Isaiah Thomas was traded to the Cleveland Cavaliers in exchange for Kyrie Irving.
 Stevens and the Celtics went 55–27, finishing the season as the second seed in the Eastern Conference, despite losing Hayward for the season to a broken ankle in the first game of the season and Irving missing significant playing time due to knee injuries.
-Despite Irving missing the playoffs, Stevens led the Celtics on a deep playoff run, losing to the Cleveland Cavaliers in seven games in the Eastern Conference Finals.
-Stevens was considered a front runner for the NBA Coach of the Year Award, but lost to Dwane Casey of the Toronto Raptors.
+Despite Irving missing the playoffs, Stevens led the Celtics on a deep playoff run, losing to the Cleveland Cavaliers in seven games during the Eastern Conference Finals.
+Stevens was considered a front-runner for the NBA Coach of the Year Award, but lost to Dwane Casey of the Toronto Raptors.